carbonspace/11ty-blog/content/posts/2023/02-30-create-an-npm-package.md

   module.exports = initPackage
   ```

 After creating your function, export the function using `module.exports`. `module.exports` is a way to specify the values, functions, or objects that you want to make available for other modules to import and use.
-IN this example, we'll be making the `initPackage` function available for import and use.
+In this example, we'll be making the `initPackage` function available for import and use.

 You should now have a basic package created.
 Before publishing, **make sure to test your package**. testing reduces the chance of publishing bugs to the NPM registry.